 Computing at St Matthew's can be seen woven throughout all curriculum areas.
 We use technology purposefully to enhance our teaching and learning at every opportunity.
 We use iPad publishing apps to design and create information brochures such as on The Great Fire of London in Year 2 or desktop publishing software in KS2 for work on the Egyptians.
-We use some database software to store and collate information we find on rivers in Geography.
-We practice our times tables by taking part in online TT Rockstar tournaments or develop our spelling stratergies through spellingshed competitions.
+We use some database software to store and collate the information we find on rivers in Geography.
+We practice our times tables by taking part in online TT Rockstar tournaments or develop our spelling strategies through spelling shed competitions.
 We even use data loggers to help us conduct experiments in Science and iPad imaging applications to edit and improve digital media.
-Take a closer look at what we do below:

 As Computer Scientists the children are encouraged to think about and approach all sorts of problems creatively, breaking them down and working collaboratively to find solutions.